 Our camps offer world class coaching both in and out of the gates, along with off hill fitness and other adventure activities.
 Full details on what to expect at the bottom of the page.

-Great for new racers!
+Great for both new and experienced racers!
 Evening sessions on the dryslope at Sandown Park.
 Technical skiing along with stubbies, full gates and head to heads.

 Oct Half Term: 19th Oct - 3rd Nov

 (Week 1 now FULL) This year CDC will be training you hard in the gates and on your fitness to work on the fundamentals that you need to get on your A-Game!